Today's Articles

 Aboriginal Rights Protested In Sydney, Australia

 This Black ethnic group has lived in Australia for approximately 40,000 years.
 High above the river of people giving the government its sharpest political message since the Vietnam War demonstrations of the 1970s, a sky-writing plane left a white vapor trail tracing a simple message: “SORRY.”
-Geoff Clark, chairman of the Aboriginal and Torres Straits Islander Commission, called the showing “a huge success.” others said it was a mandate to press the government for a formal treaty on the status and rights of the country's 380,000 aborigines.
+Geoff Clark, chairman of the Aboriginal and Torres Strait Islander Commission, called the showing “a huge success.”
+Others said it was a mandate to press the government for a formal treaty on the status and rights of the country's 380,000 aborigines.

 New Poem Each Day